How to Quit Drinking: A Research-Grounded Practical Guide

 Disulfiram — Makes Drinking Unpleasant

 Disulfiram (Antabuse) works as a deterrent.
 If you drink while taking it, you will feel very sick — flushing, nausea, vomiting, rapid heartbeat.
-It works best when you are highly motivated to stop and want a chemical "fence" around your sobriety.
+It works best for people who are highly motivated and want a strong external brake.

 - Taken as a daily pill